Orăștie: History

 1509 – The presence of gypsies is first noted in Orăștie: "The ledger of Sibiu city notes a payment made to two employees sent to Orăștie to escort some Gypsies who were held and accused of violent crimes in the market place in Orăștie."
 In this year, Voivode John Zápolya moved population from Banat to Orăștie and Turdaș to bolster the region's decreasing population growth.

-1514 – During the war led by Gheorghe Doja, Zápolya's army passed through the region, and Zápolya noted that the town was not sufficiently protected or equipmed for war.
+1514 – During the war led by Gheorghe Doja, Zápolya's army passed through the region, and Zápolya noted that the town was not sufficiently protected or equipped for war.

 1520 – 25 April, at Buda, Louis II Hungary directed the Mayor of Sibiu to appoint the noble Matia Olah of Orăștie (de Zazwaras) as Royal Judge of the town, a position then held by Matia's elderly father Stefan.
 The sovereign conferred along with this all revenues from taxation, and also other customary benefits.

 1529 – Orăștie was to make its oath of allegiance to the new King John Zápolya.

 1533 – Following the expansion of Lutheranism in Orăștie, the Franciscan Order was expelled.

 1536 – On 4 June 1536 Matthew Olah, brother of Nicolaus Olahus, archbishop of Strigoniu, died.

 1544 – Orăștie fortress was mentioned in chronicles by Sebastian Münster.

 “... and there is another strong fortress, below Sebeș, near the town Orăștie ...”

 1550 – The name Saxopolis appeared for the first time.
 Georg Reicherstorffer in "Chorographia Transilvaniae", printed in Vienna in 1550, wrote: "Orăștie city, which is called Broos by the Saxons, is located a mile away to the south of the grain fields.
 It is situated on the river Mureș.
 The soil is unusually fertile, liberally yielding wheat, wine, and many fruits; the people are very tractable and in clothing style and diet are closer to the Romanians, who live broadly scattered in the desolate plains around".

 1560 – Orăștie Fortress is mentioned in chronicles by Giovanandrea Gromo.
 At about this time the ethnic Hungarian community converted to Protestantism and the Romanian Catholic Church became Reformed Calvinist.

 1599 – Michael the Brave asked the town for a loan of 1,000 florins.

 1582 – The Old Testament of Orăștie, one of the first Romanian-language translations of the Bible, was printed here with the help of the constable of Deva castle, Geszti Ferenc.